|

 Scientific Name: Cephalophus niger

-to Southwestern Nigeria.
-This area includes the following countries: Côte
+South-western Nigeria.
+This area includes the following countries: Côte d'Ivoire,

-short, stocky legs; long body; long head.
-They are dark brown to black
+stocky legs; long body; long head.
+They are dark brown to black in colour.
+The

-in color.
-The bridge of their nose and other parts of their head are more
+bridge of their nose and other parts of their head are more reddish in colour.

 Difference in Sex: